Researchers develop process for carbon dioxide conversion.

 While the research has been conducted on a nanoscale, Professor Huang hopes the technology will be used by power stations to capture emissions from burning fossil fuels.

 “Our CO2 absorbent plates may be small, but our goal is to now create large panels, similar to solar panels, that would be used by industry to absorb and convert large volumes of CO2 ,” said Professor Huang.

 CO2 emissions from the burning of fossil fuels and transport are the main cause of global warming, contributing up to 65 percent of the total global greenhouse gas emissions.

-While plants ‘breathe’ in CO2 , a process called photosynthesis, deforestation and development has decreased their overall capacity to restore oxygen levels.
+While plants ‘breathe’ in CO2 , a process called photosynthesis, deforestation and development have decreased their overall capacity to restore oxygen levels.

 “The current global commitment to cut carbon emissions by 30 percent by 2030 is an enormous challenge, and one that will be difficult to achieve given that energy needs are accelerating,” said Professor Huang.

 Carbon capture technologies have been around for over 10 years.
-However, they require carbon to being held in deep underground chambers.
+However, they require carbon to be held in deep underground chambers.

 “Carbon conversion could be a financially viable alternative as it would allow for the generation of industrial quantities of materials, such as methanol, which is a useful material for the production of fuels and other chemicals,” he concluded.